Lucyjpjones/lj-fscr/testing.md

 - [x] If the user is logged in, the 'Read me' link on the latest blogs direct the user to the correct 'Post Detail' page
 - [x] The testimonial carousel automatically cycles through a series of testimonials with expected interval time
 - [x] The testimonial carousel pauses on hover and pointer is present
+- [x] All contact form fields are empty is user is not logged in
+- [x] First name, Last name and email fields are pre-populated on contact form if user is logged in
 - [x] If user information entered in contact form is valid, the form submission is successful and an email is sent to the expected Gmail account
 - [x] After submission the input fields are cleared
 - [x] When input is missing in a required field there is an error response